 - Foam rolling in a bad posture.

 In conclusion, every runner should be using the foam rolling technique to get all the benefits it has to offer.
 Through proper circulation of blood to your muscles, you are able to maintain healthy muscles that will contribute to your success as a runner.
-There is no doubt that foam rolling is beneficial to runners of all levels.
+There is no doubt that foam rolling for runners is beneficial to runners of all levels.